Aequivinius/python-ontogene/README.md

 The pipeline is currently developed up to stage 3, that is, entity recognition.
 Besides the development of the following stages, the following things need doing:

 * general
+	* compare to the tsv output of Fabio's pipeline
 	* don't spend too much time on file_import.py
 	* a statistics function that appends to output/statistics_date_time.txt
 		* might be best done in main.py